CT 66

 On Jan.
 1, 1941, Route 14 between Woodbury and Willimantic was renamed US 6A, to encourage its use as an alternate cross-state route.
 This was one of several US 6A's that existed up to the 1960s.

 Much of today's Interstate 691 opened to traffic as part of Route 66.
 A segment leading easterly from US 5, across I-91, and ending in Middlefield, opened in 1966.
 (The portion east of I-91 remains part of Route 66.)
-A segment from Exit 4 (today's Route 322) to US 5 opened in 1971.
-Officially, the state applied the I-691 number to the freeway (both completed and uncompleted parts) from I-84 to I-91; but I-691 was not signposted until the freeway was completed in 1987.
+A segment from old Route 66 (today's Route 322) to US 5 opened on Aug.
+30, 1971.
+Officially, the state applied the I-691 number to the freeway (both completed and uncompleted parts) from I-84 to I-91 in 1976; but I-691 was not signposted until the freeway was completed in 1987.

 The Arrigoni Bridge